rubymonsters/ruby-for-beginners/20_blocks.md

 wants us to use vertical bars (we call them "pipes").

-So, for blocks, `do |number|` is the same that is `def add_two (number)` for a method definition, except that the method also wants a name while a block is anonymous.
+So, for blocks, `do |number|` is the same that is `def add_two (number)` for a method definition, except that the method wants a name while a block is anonymous.

 Now, when you run the code example above, you'll see the message printed out